17 Proven Ways to Launch your International Career

 Personally, I’m always in awe of people who not only moved abroad (semi)permanently but also managed to start their own organization.
 I know a few people who were quite young when they opened their own NGOs abroad, providing specific services related to things like research, agriculture, election monitoring, media, and health.
 This is not very different from consulting, except that an organization can grow quite big.

 I also know people who were already mid-career when they created companies abroad, some with a strong commercial focus such as business consulting, farming, and construction.
-Some of those initiatives are very capital intensive, requiring significant investment (some did online fundraising) and taking years to become profitable.
+Some only need a website and get their clients through their network, like my friend who explains here how started a HR consulting business, while other initiatives I know of were very capital intensive, required significant investment (some did online fundraising) and took years to become profitable.
 This is not an easy route to take—all I'm saying is that I've seen people do it, pretty much anywhere.

 13. GET BROAD SKILLS & EXPERIENCE